-Here are some of my favorite purchases.
-Things that are not cheap, but were worth the investment because they make my life easier and will last for years.
+These things are not cheap but were worth the investment because they make my life easier and will last for years.

-1. MacBook Pro
+1. Apple MacBook Pro

 When my husband and I decided I was going to seriously pursue this whole “work from home” thing, the first thing I invested in was a MacBook Pro.
 Having worked in school districts with both PC and Mac computers, I know how much harder life is for me when technology doesn’t work.
-And when my work is 100% on the computer, I need my computer to work.
+When my work is 100% on the computer, I need my computer to work!

-A recent purchase of mine was a new blender.
+I finally splurged on a new blender.
 My husband teased me because I’ve been saying I wanted a new blender for years.

 3. iRobot Roomba Vacuum

-…I also realized that it was not awesome to have so much floor space to clean! (first world problem, I know.)
+- it was a pain to have so much floor space to clean! (first world problem, I know.)

 So just like I suggest in all my stories of how we save money and were able to get out of debt, I asked for this gift for Christmas.

 I got an iRobot Roomba and love it!
 It saves me SO much time and does a pretty darn good job.

 We call it “Robo,” and he’s like another member of our family.
 Robo is cleaning the kids’ playroom as I write this (and the kids are napping.
 Hallelujah!)

-4. Healthy Food
+4. Healthy Food Delivery

 Whenever I can, I use cheap healthy foods like oats, eggs, beans, carrots, bananas, lentils, rice, greens, cucumbers, and sweet potatoes.

-5. Running Shoes
+5. Supportive Running Shoes

-My feet need the real deal.
 So far, my favorite brands have been Brooks, New Balance, and Saucony.

 My sister, who can wear just about any shoe she wants, recently bought her first pair of “good tennies.”
 She sent me a picture the first day she wore them and said it was like “walking on clouds.”
-(These are the pair she got, so cute!)
+(These are the pair she got.
+So cute!)

 Sometimes the younger sister is the wiser one. 😉